influxdata/docs-v2/content/influxdb/cloud-serverless/reference/cli/influx/export/_index.md

-      While this command is included in the `influx` CLI , this functionality is not available in InfluxDB Cloud Serverless organizations powered by the InfluxDB IOx storage engine.
+      While this command is included in the `influx` CLI , this functionality is not available in InfluxDB Cloud Serverless organizations powered by the InfluxDB v3 storage engine.
 ---

 {{< duplicate-oss >}}